eugenefil/termgrasp/design.md

 Level content is not fixed, it's supposed to be constantly improving.
 This inevitably leads to updating levels while the user is in the middle of the course, probably doing those same levels that are being updated.

 Possible updates are: add level, remove level, edit level, move level (change position in course).
-Also it's important to what part of the course the update is happening: already passed levels (past levels), current level, not yet passed levels (future levels).
+Also it's important to what part of the course the update is happening: already finished levels (past levels), unfinished current level, not yet started levels (future levels).

-## principles
+## principles of update

 Following principles should be obeyed whenever possible when updating level content: